EladFirebolt/godocs/docs/Guides/security/sso/custom-sso.md

   Once a provider is selected, it cannot be changed.
 To switch to a different provider, you must first delete the existing SSO configuration ([see below](#delete-sso)) and then set up a new one.

 - ```Label```:   The text displayed on the SSO login button.
 If left blank, the value from the **Provider** field will be used.
 - ```Certificate```:   The certificate used to verify communication between the identity provider and Firebolt.
 It must be in PEM or CER format.
-You can upload it via **Import certificate** or paste it directly into the provided text box.
+You can upload it using the **Import certificate** button or paste it directly into the provided text box.
 - ```Sign-out URL```:   The URL provided by the application owner to redirect users when they sign out.
 - ```Field mapping```: Mapping to your identity provider's first and last name in key-value pairs.
 If additional fields are required, choose **Add another key-value pair**.
 Mapping is required for Firebolt to fill in the login’s given and last names the first time the user logs in using SSO.
 If this field remains empty when a login that represents the user is being created (read more in the [log in using SSO](#log-in-using-sso) section), the login's first and last name fields will contain “NA”.
 Those fields can be updated later by running the [ALTER LOGIN](../../../sql_reference/commands/access-control/alter-login.md) command.
       Here’s an example of how to set up **Field mapping**: